OPEN TO ALL MEMBER RESOURCES

 Context: These situations can have permanent, economic consequences for a retailer, with two in five BIPOC shoppers (43%) saying they are unlikely to visit any store location belonging to a retailer where they experienced mistreatment.

-Mitigate Racial Bias in Retail Charter Signatories
+Mitigate Racial Bias in Retail and Customer Service Charter Collaboration Signatories

 SUPPORTERS